jverbosky/aws_s3_bucket/README.md

 In order to use this app, you should do the following:

+1. Run the following command to install the aws-sdk gem:

+	`gem install aws-sdk`

-1. Create an AWS S3 bucket.
+2. Create an AWS S3 bucket.
-2. Create an IAM user with access limited to S3.
+3. Create an IAM user with access limited to S3.
-3. Document the access key ID and secret access key for the user.
+4. Document the access key ID and secret access key for the user.
-4. Create a *local\_env.rb* file with the access key ID and secret access key
+5. Create a *local\_env.rb* file with the access key ID and secret access key
 	- see */lib/local\_env.rb.sample* for example

 **Resources**